Spain Crypto Tax Guide 2026

 The guidance from the AEAT currently is limited, but here are some other common transactions and how they're taxed in Spain:

-• Airdrops or referral rewards: Airdrops, or other kinds of referral rewards, are viewed as a kind of gift and not regular capital.
-They should be reported in cell 0304 of the Income Tax Return for 2022 and taxed at the same rate as any other freelance income in the General Taxation Scale.
+Airdrops or referral rewards: Airdrops, or other kinds of referral rewards, are viewed as a kind of gift and not regular capital.
+They should be reported in cell 0304 of your tax return and taxed at the same rate as any other freelance income.

-• Crypto mining: There are several pieces of guidance from the General Directorate of Taxes regarding crypto mining, which state crypto mining should be considered a business activity.
+Crypto mining: There are several pieces of guidance from the General Directorate of Taxes regarding crypto mining, which state that crypto mining should be considered a business activity.
 As such, anyone mining crypto should register as a freelancer (autónomo) under business activity code 832.9 (otros servicios financieros).
 This income will be taxed within the General Taxation Scale.

 Wealth tax